Echis ocellatus: Range and habitat

 It is found in West Africa in Mali, Ivory Coast, Burkina Faso, Ghana, Togo, Benin, southern Niger, and Nigeria.
 Older records from Senegal, Guinea Bissau and Guinea refer to Echis jogeri, and those from eastern Nigeria, Cameroon and southern Chad to Echis romani.

 The type locality is described as "Haute Volta, Garango, 048 N, 033 W" (Burkina Faso).

 There are also reports of single specimens found in the Bangui in the Central African Republic and in central Sudan.
 It is rarely found north of the 15^{th} parallel, after which E. leucogaster becomes more common.
 The geographic range of E. ocellatus extends to the coast via the Dahomey Gap.
 They are mainly found in savanna and occasionally in wooded areas.

 Reproduction

 Sexually mature females lay between 6 and 20 eggs, usually at the end of the dry season in February to March.
 Hatchlings are 10–12 cm in total length.

 Venom

-It's responsible for more fatalities than all other African snakes combined, its venom is a compound of Procoagulants, anticoagulants, hemorraghins, nephrotoxins and necrotoxins, symptoms of their bites include local pain, swelling, bleeding necrosis and disfigurement which may result in amputation.
-Systemic symptoms include coagulopathy, hemorraghes, shock, renal failure and blindness.
+The venom of the West African carpet viper is responsible for more fatalities than all other African snakes combined.
+Its venom is a compound of procoagulants, anticoagulants, hemorraghins, nephrotoxins and necrotoxins, and bite symptoms include local pain, swelling, bleeding necrosis and disfigurement which may result in amputation.
+Systemic symptoms include coagulopathy, hemorrhages, shock, renal failure and blindness.
 The envenoming rate is 80% and the lethality rate is 10-20%.